MiguelAnchico/BackendJams/README.md

 ## Instalación

-Se debe crear el .env a partir de .env.example
+The .env must be created from .env.example